-1-4.2c Directly setting the gain
+1-4.2c Programmable Gain Option

-To enter the submenu for the variable gain option, place the cursor over the word GAIN in the main menu.
-This is shown as:
+To enter the submenu for the variable gain option, place the cursor over the word "Gain" in the main menu.
+This is shown as

 By pressing the ENTER button, the submenu for changing the gain of any channel appears on the display.
-The submenu pertaining to the GAIN selection appears as:
+The submenu pertaining to the "Gain" selection appears as: